 We will give you 60 days advance written notice if we increase the insurance fee above the stated limit on any fund.
-See section 9.7, Fundamental changes, for more information.
+See section 6.7, Fundamental changes, for more information.

-For more information on the current insurance fees for each fund, see our website at sunlifegifs.ca/investmentoptions or talk to your insurance advisor.
+For more information on the current insurance fees for each fund, see our website at sunlifeglobalinvestments.com/ investmentoptions or talk to your insurance advisor.

-8.4.2 Management fees
+5.4.2 Management fees

-You pay a management fee to us for managing the funds in your contract.
+You pay a management fee to us for managing the fund(s) in your contract.
 We calculate and charge this fee daily to each fund.
 Each fund will have a different management fee.
 Management fees may also vary depending on the sales charge option.
 It is an annual percentage based on the value of all units held in each fund in the contract.
-For more information on the management fees, see our website at sunlifegifs.ca/investmentoptions or talk to your insurance advisor.
+For the management fees, see our website at sunlifeglobalinvestments.com/investmentoptions or talk to your insurance advisor.